-Food
+Food Safety Law

 The health legislation provided for the regulation of food and drink.
 This legislation has been obliged and supplemented by substantial amounts of food safety legislation within the last 20 years.
-Recent European Union Legislation has supervened and / or supplemented this legislation.
+Recent European Union Legislation has supervened and/or supplemented this legislation.

 The Minister for Health may make regulations regarding the prevention of danger to public health relating to